Lapin0t/phd-manuscript/main/08_conclusion.typ

 past).
-Further, perhaps our novel eventual guardedness condition can be rephrased as a particular _liveness_ property, as it is intuitively stating that every so many numbers of trivial looping, we do find a non-trivial step in the equation body: somethig good eventually happens.
+Further, perhaps our novel eventual guardedness condition can be rephrased as a particular _liveness_ property, as it is intuitively stating that every so many numbers of trivial looping, we do find a non-trivial step in the equation body: something good eventually happens.

 Such a logic on the traces arising from coinductive automata has already been proposed in the case of non-indexed interaction trees~#mcite(<SilverZ21>)#mcite(dy: 4em, <YoonZZ22>).